BIGJRA/BIGJRA.github.io/rejuv.md

 When you can, return upstairs and enter the stairs at the fountain.
 Follow the path to fight SEC again, who has a Shadow Machop.
 SEC in the next room has a Shadow Clobbopus.
 Get the *Fire Stone* here then follow the path.
-On the left side of the area, you’ll be able to grab a *Nightmare Fuel.*
+On the left side of the area, you'll be able to grab a *Nightmare Fuel.*

-Head up - it’s time to fight illusions.
-You get relationship points depending on if you’re right - choosing Erick 2 grants (+6 Erick), choosing Erick 1 grants (-4 Erick).
+Head up - it's time to fight illusions.
+You get relationship points depending on if you're right - choosing Erick 2 grants (+6 Erick), choosing Erick 1 grants (-4 Erick).
 Choosing Aelita 2 grants (-4 Aelita) and will open you up to one more question: